telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

         kendo.ui.plugin(CartMenu);
     })(jQuery);

-We start by calling **kendo.ui.Widget.extend()** and passing in an object with the properties and functions that we want our widget to contain.
+Start by calling `kendo.ui.Widget.extend()` and passing in an object with the properties and functions that the widget is intended to contain.
 This Kendo UI method builds a new Kendo UI Plugin object with the correct prototype that also contains the properties and functions we defined.
-This created widget object is then passed to **kendo.ui.plugin()** to register it in Kendo UI collection of plugins.
+This created widget object is then passed to `kendo.ui.plugin()` to register it in Kendo UI collection of plugins.

+## Configuration

-## Use the Widget in HTML.
+### Use the Widget in HTML

-With our widget now registered with Kendo UI, we can create an HTML element that will become the Cart Menu.
-We are basing the Cart Menu on a &lt;ul&gt; element, since it will behave much like a regular Kendo UI Menu widget.
+Having the widget now registered with Kendo UI, create an HTML element that is to become the Cart Menu.
+Base the Cart Menu on a `<ul>` element since it is expected to behave much like a regular Kendo UI Menu widget.

+###### Example

     <ul id="cart-menu"></ul>

-In the JavaScript for the page, we initialize the widget just like any other:
+In the JavaScript for the page, initialize the widget like any other.

+###### Example

     $("#cart-menu").kendoCartMenu();

-Note that The function name to initialize the widget is "kendo" plus the widget name that was specified in **options.name** when the widget was defined.
+Note that the function name initializing the widget is `kendo` plus the widget name that is specified in `options.name` when the widget is defined.

-## Bind to a DataSource.
+### Bind to DataSource

-We need to use a DataSource that represents the shopping cart to display the cart items and the total.
-To do this, we will pass the DataSource as an option when the JavaScript call is made to initialize the widget.
-To be consistent with the other Kendo UI widgets, this parameter is named **dataSource**.
+To display the cart items and the total, use a DataSource that represents the shopping cart.
+To do this, pass the DataSource as an option when the JavaScript call is made to initialize the widget.
+To be consistent with the other Kendo UI widgets, the parameter is named `dataSource`.

+###### Example

     $("#cart-menu").kendoCartMenu({
         dataSource: store.cart.getCart()
     });

-Within the boilerplate code for the widget we had defined an **options** object:
+Within the boilerplate code for the widget, an `options` object is defined.

+###### Example

         // options that are available to the user when initializing the widget
         options: {